piyushKumar-1/euler-hs/README.md

 instance OptionEntity DB2Cfg (DBConfig Pg)
 ```

-Then you can define specialized wrapper for each db:
+Then you can define a specialized wrapper for each db:
 ```haskell
 withDB1 :: JSONEx a => SqlDB MySQLM a -> Flow a
 withDB1 act = do